barrucadu/lookwhattheshoggothdraggedin.com/posts/traveller-cheatsheets.markdown

-In my [How to Learn a New System][] post, I said that I like to make cheatsheets before embarking on a full campaign, and I gave a cheatsheet I'd made for [glo:traveller] as an example.
+In my [How to Learn a New System][] post, I said that I like to make cheatsheets before embarking on a full campaign, and I gave a cheatsheet I'd made for Traveller as an example.

-This post has an updated version of *that* sheet, and all my *other* [glo:traveller] sheets.
+This post has an updated version of *that* sheet, and all my *other* Traveller sheets.
 I've been using these for a few months now (except for the space piracy one, which is fairly new), and these are the first things I get out when sitting down to run a session.